A blog is technically an index of web pages (usually referred as “posts”) typically displayed in reverse chronological order (newest first).

 How Does Blogging Work?

-Blogging typically requires a content management system (CMS) to install and synchronize various functions like:
+Blogging typically requires a content management system (CMS), like WordPress, to install and synchronize various functions like:

 - Database integration